ractive/vscode-extension-textmatrix/README.md

 ```

 ## Usage
 This extension can be used to manipulate images in https://arcade.makecode.com.
-Copy/paste an image to a vscode window and flip it or rotate it easily.
+Copy/paste an image as text (from the javascript source) to a vscode window and flip it or rotate it easily with on of the matrix operations.